Contact Us

 The University of Minnesota ReUse Program

 An invaluable resource for students in transition, the ReUse Program collects surplus office furniture, supplies, equipment and parts from throughout the Twin Cities Campus and makes them available to University departments or individuals for purchase.
-The program works to:
+This sustainability program works to:

 • RELIEVE 250 University buildings of unwanted materials, fixtures and supplies.